Network-Aware Flexibility Requests for Distribution-Level Flexibility Markets

 \subsection{Analysis on a Real Distribution Grid}

-In order to show scalability, we apply the same methods to a radial 81 bus German distribution network, which was provided by the DSO bnNETZE.
+In order to show scalability, we apply the same methods to a radial 81-bus German distribution network, which was provided by the DSO bnNETZE.
 It is presented in Figure~\ref{fig:network}.
 The 81 bus 0.4kV distribution system is connected to the substation through a 20kV line and has a total maximum loading of 3.5MW, and three wind farms with a total rated capacity of 500kW.
 The other parameters are defined similarly as in the previous study, and in particular, the same data is used to represent the uncertainty.
-Similarly, we defined different types of zones for the deterministic market clearing, identified as ``4-Zones" and ``9-Zones".
-The results in terms of social welfare and costs for the DSO are shown in Figure \ref{fig:SW_81} and \ref{fig:DSOcosts_81} respectively.
+Similarly, we define different types of zones for the deterministic market clearing, identified as ``4-Zones" and ``9-Zones".
+The results in terms of social welfare and costs for the DSO are shown in Figure~\ref{fig:SW_81} and~\ref{fig:DSOcosts_81} respectively.
 The conclusions of the analysis for the 15-bus system are still valid here.
 The particularity of this case is that the system is heavily loaded.
 The real-time costs are very high in all the scenarios tested, due to load shedding.
-The stochastic market clearing is performing better as expected but the zonal deterministic markets are comparatively close.
+The stochastic market clearing is performing better, as expected, but the zonal deterministic markets are comparatively close.

 As shown in Table \ref{tab:results_runtime}, the running time difference between deterministic market clearing and stochastic market clearing is even more pronounced in this case, as the deterministic market clearing is more than 4,600 times faster.
 Moreover, the suboptimality gap between the \emph{nodal} deterministic market clearing and the stochastic market clearing is still reasonable, with 8.25\% in this case.

-\section{Discussion}
+\subsection{Discussion}